 'selectionchange',

-function createAndAccumulateChangeEvent(
+]);}function createAndAccumulateChangeEvent(

-// Flag this event loop as needing state restore.
+dispatchQueue: DispatchQueue,inst: null | Fiber,nativeEvent: AnyNativeEvent,target: null | EventTarget,) {// Flag this event loop as needing state restore.

 enqueueStateRestore(((target: any): Node));